ayou8/api-documentation/live_flights_pricing/README.md

 * Always set `groupPricing` to true.
 This flag exists for backwards compatibility only.
 * Always set `locationSchema` to `iata` for ease of use.
 * References: [currencies], [locales], and [markets] (countries).
+* `country` is typically a 2-character code indicating the country in which the ticket purchaser is resident.
 * Pax limits: `adults` 1-8, `children` 0-8, `infants` not greater than `adults`.
 * Cabin class: `Economy`, `PremiumEconomy`, `Business`, `First`.
 * Origin/destination inputs may be the following codes that represent airports or cities: